Clinical Psychology Doctoral Program

 All on-site practica involve seeing clients in the Psychology Clinic, located in a wing of the Psychology Building.
 It is one of the largest sliding-scale fee agencies for delivery of mental/behavioral health services in west Texas.
 Approximately 30% of the clients seen at the Clinic are Texas Tech students or employees, the remainder are community referrals.
 Thus, students are exposed to clients ranging from young children to adults, including a wide range of psychopathology such as anxiety and mood disorders, personality disorders, developmental disabilities, adjustment disorders, and juvenile delinquency.
 In addition to providing an excellent setting for training in assessment and psychological intervention, practicum training in the Clinic helps students gain experience in other aspects of professional functioning.
 For example, students learn to effectively interface with other health and mental health providers, including those from community agencies, private practice, and agencies affiliated with the University (e.g., the student health and student counseling centers).
 The Clinic facility includes 11 therapy rooms, two family/group therapy rooms, a child play therapy room, and three testing rooms as well as a waiting area, receptionist office, and staff/therapist area.
 Most of the therapy rooms are equipped for video recording.

-In addition to the formal clinical training which is part of the doctoral program, many students take advantage of a number of additional opportunities for clinical training and further clinical experience both within the Department of Psychology and at sites affiliated with the department.
+In addition to the formal clinical training which is part of the doctoral program, many students take advantage of a number of additional opportunities for clinical training and further clinical experience both within the Department of Psychological Sciences and at sites affiliated with the department.
 Within-department opportunities include working as a co-director in the Psychology Clinic, and doing assessment interviewing, psychological or neuropsychological assessment, or psychotherapy in clinical research studies conducted by faculty or graduate students.
 Opportunities for further clinical training and experience at affiliated sites include paid positions in various departments at the Texas Tech University Health Sciences Center, work within the Lubbock and surrounding area school districts, work at assessment and treatment units of a detention or correctional facilities, and work with local clinical practitioners.
 All of these sites are closely linked to our program to ensure proper supervision and coordination with the student’s doctoral training.
 Some of the regular opportunities for clinical training and experience include:

 Children's Advocacy Center (CAC) of the South Plains, Inc.: Students can participate in therapy and assessment practica.
 The clientele served at the CAC are sexually abused children from the Lubbock region.
 Trauma-Focused Cognitive Behavioral Therapy, an evidence-based treatment for sexually abused children, is taught to students and utilized with children and their non-offending parents.
 Students also will receive experience in group and family therapy.
 Students receive weekly supervision.